Emergency Evacuation Signs

 - Place signs no more than 4 feet above the floor.

-- Make the sign’s lettering at least 3/16 of an inch high and in a non-decorative typeface.
-The words must be in sharp contrast to the background and easy to read.
+- Make the sign’s lettering at least 3/16 of an inch high and in a non-decorative typeface, with the words in sharp contrast to the background so it’s easy-to-read.

 - Include emergency procedure information for the physically disabled.